pmndrs/valtio/readme.md

 While the separation of proxy state and its snapshot is important, it's confusing for beginners.
-We have a convenient util to improve developer experience.
+We have a convenient util to improve developer experience. useProxy returns shallow proxy state and its snapshot, meaning you can only mutate on root level.

 ```js
 import { useProxy } from 'valtio/utils'